selkies-project/docker-nvidia-egl-desktop/README.md

 ```bash
 kubectl create secret generic turn-shared-secret --from-literal=turn-shared-secret=MY_SELKIES_TURN_SHARED_SECRET
 ```
-> NOTES: Replace `MY_SELKIES_TURN_SHARED_SECRET` with the shared secret of the TURN server, then changing the name `turn-shared-secret` to your preferred name of the Kubernetes secret, with the `egl.yml` file also being changed accordingly.
+> NOTE: Replace `MY_SELKIES_TURN_SHARED_SECRET` with the shared secret of the TURN server, then changing the name `turn-shared-secret` to your preferred name of the Kubernetes secret, with the `egl.yml` file also being changed accordingly.

 2. Uncomment the lines in the `egl.yml` file related to TURN server usage, updating the `SELKIES_TURN_HOST` and `SELKIES_TURN_PORT` environment variable as needed: